khalilmcherif/Bellabeat_CaseStudy/README.md

 **Understand the Data:** We started by familiarizing ourselves with the structure and content of the datasets.
 We used functions such as colnames, str, head, print, and summary to get deeper information about the data, like the size of the data frame, the column names, the data type, etc.

-Performing this task, we quickly noticed that all datasets have the ‘Id’ field in common.
-This can be used to merge the datasets.

 ```
 install.packages('tidyverse')
 library(tidyverse)